Mikejo5000/vsts-docs-pr/docs/integrate/get-started/authentication/authentication-guidance.md

 A: Yes, you do not need an Azure Active Directory (AAD) account to use ADAL.

-#### Q: Is this guidence only for VSTS or is this also relevant for on-prem TFS users?
+#### Q: Is this guidance only for VSTS or is this also relevant for on-prem TFS users?

-A: This guidence is mainly for VSTS users.
+A: This guidance is mainly for VSTS users.
 [Client Libraries](./../client-libraries/dotnet.md) are a series of packages built specifically for extending TFS functionality.
 For on-prem users, we recommend using the [Client Libraries](./../client-libraries/dotnet.md), Windows Auth, or [Personal Access Tokens (PATs)](./PATs.md) to authenticate on behalf of a user.

 #### Q: What if I want my application to authenticate with both TFS and Team Services?